goblinhack/c-plus-plus-examples/variadic_templates/README.md

 Expected output:
 <pre>

-[31;1;4mCombine various arguments of different types into a string[0m The meaning of life is 42 or 6 times 7
+# Combine various arguments of different types into a string
+The meaning of life is 42 or 6 times 7

 # End